Ecuador · CocoVolare

 The capital you breathe

-Quito is not discovered — it is breathed.
+Quito is breathed.
 The second-highest capital in the world and the first historic centre declared a UNESCO World Heritage Site, in 1978.
 Three hundred and twenty hectares of baroque churches, 16th-century convents and cobbled plazas between the Pichincha volcano and the Tumbaco valley.

 Hotels